ARTIST-Association/ARTIST/docs/usage.rst

 How To Use ``ARTIST``
 =====================

-Here, you can find an overview of how to use ``ARTIST``.
+Here, you can find an overview of multiple examples detailing how to use ``ARTIST``.

+If you are interested in an explanation of what is happening under the hood, please checkout :ref:`this description <artist_under_hood>`.

 .. toctree::
    :maxdepth: 1

-   coordinates
    nurbs_tutorial
    scenario
+   heliostats
    tutorial_generating_scenario
    tutorial_heliostat_raytracing
    tutorial_distributed_raytracing